lvendrix/nyc-crashes/README.md

 - 'month'
 - 'year'

-## We One-Hot Code the columns related to the 'Contributing factors'
+## We One Hot Encode the columns related to the 'Contributing factors'
+This creates a lot of new columns.
+We should try to flatten it to reduce the number of columns, but that would also result in a loss of data (which vehicle has which factor).